Averianov/authservice/README.md

 * Check variables in .env file:

-Variables: url_db - url to mongo DB, domain - dn for application and for secure tokens, token_password - password for encode token\n
+Variables: url_db - url to mongo DB; domain - dn for application and for secure tokens; token_password - password for encode token

 For example:
 ```cfg